-The console_open function is called whenever a serial device is opened.
+The console_open() function provided by console-termios.c is called whenever a serial device is opened.
 The device registered as "/dev/console" (CONSOLE_DEVICE_NAME) is opened automatically during RTEMS initialization.
-For instance, if UART channel 2 is registered as "/dev/tty1", the console open entry point will be called as the result of an fopen("/dev/tty1", mode) in the application.
-The console_open function has to inform Termios of the low-level functions for serial line support.
+For instance, if UART channel 2 is registered as "/dev/tty1", the console_open() entry point will be called as the result of an fopen("/dev/tty1", mode) in the application.